 4. Increases Aggression

-One of the main arguments that pet owners hear in favor of neutering is the effect that it has on behavior.
+One of the main arguments pet owners hear in favor of neutering is its effect on behavior.
 For many dog owners, the ability to subdue their dog’s ferocity is enough to schedule this procedure.
 However, a 2018 study on over 13,000 dogs shows that it has the opposite effect.
 During this study, researchers tested different types of aggression with dogs from 7-12 months old.
 They found no impact on aggression issues, though we need more scientific studies to have a conclusive answer.

 Instead of looking to sterilization as a solution, the cause behind aggression might be something in their environment, household, or genetics.
 While neutering helps dogs with humping, roaming, or mounting issues, there are no discernable changes in other behavioral concerns.